PAIR-code/farsight/README.md

 ### Google AI Studio

-If you use Google AI Studio to prototype AI applications, you can manually install our Chrome Extension at `./chrome-extension/dist`.
+If you use Google AI Studio to prototype AI applications, you can manually install our Chrome Extension package from the [latest release](https://github.com/PAIR-code/farsight/releases).

 1. Download `farsight.crx`
 2. Open `chrome://extensions/` in Chrome
 3. Drag `farsight.crx` into the page
-4. Visit [Google AI Studio](https://aistudio.google.com/app/prompts/new_chat) and you should see Farsight :)
+4. Visit [Google AI Studio](https://aistudio.google.com/app/prompts/new_chat) and you will see Farsight :)

 ## Integrating Farsight into Prompting Tools